Ministry of Transport (Syria)

 The Ministry of Transport (وِزَارَةُ النَّقْلِ) is a government agency of Syria that specializes in transport in Syria.
 Its head office is in Damascus.

+The Ministry of Transport oversees Syrian Railways, a state-owned public institution that serves as Syria’s primary and sole operator of rail transport, responsible for the management, operation, and development of the national railway network.

 History

 Former logo of this ministry until 2024.